grant overview

 To prepare program participants for future product pitches, entry into Phase 3 of the AIC Program occurs following a successful product pitch to a panel of judges.
 The producers who have completed Phases 1 and 2 will be provided the opportunity to pitch their food or beverage product business plans and individualized product or business support needs to a panel of judges.

-Upon approval from the judges, participants will receive individualized support in product production and / or business planning and development areas such as product formulation, logistics, manufacturing scaling, marketing development, funding strategies, etc. Assistance with business planning will come from the Purdue Agricultural Economics Department and food or beverage product assistance will come from the Purdue Food Science Department.
+Upon approval from the judges, participants will receive individualized support in product production and business planning and development areas such as product formulation, logistics, manufacturing scaling, marketing development, funding strategies, etc. Assistance with business planning and development will come from the Purdue Agricultural Economics Department and food or beverage product assistance will come from the Purdue Food Science Department.

 Please read below for instructions to apply for entry into Phase 3.